uisautomation/django-ucamwebauth/README.md

     WAA state, or to associate authentication requests with their eventual replies.
 When returned, this data will be protected by the digital signature applied to the authentication response message but nothing else is done to ensure the integrity or confidentiality of this data - the WAA MUST take responsibility for this if necessary.
-UCAMWEBAUTH_FAIL = If this parameter is 'yes' and the outcome of the request is anything other than success (i.e. the
+UCAMWEBAUTH_FAIL: If this parameter is 'yes' and the outcome of the request is anything other than success (i.e. the
     status code would be anything other than 200) then the WLS MUST return an informative error to the user and MUST not redirect back to the WAA.
 Setting this makes it easier to implement WAAs at the expense of a loss of flexibility in error handling.